johnnyfreeman/revolver/README.md

 * [**trigger()**](#): Executes all listeners for the given event.

 ## Instance Properties

+Once you have instantiated Revolver, as shown [here](#usage), you then have access to all these properties.

 * [**currentSlide**](#): Holds the index number for the current slide.
 * [**disabled**](#): Used internally to disable all functionality within a Revolver instance.